SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/03-Classes.md

 [/slide]

 [slide hideTitle]

-# Problem with Solution: Person

-Content will be added once the lab document has been revised.

-[/slide]

-[slide hideTitle]
 # Accessor Properties

 **Accessor properties** provide access to properties by using the dot and bracket notation we mentioned earlier.